Inklingo

 nounA2general

-Use 'mezcla' for a general term referring to a combination of physical or abstract elements, like ingredients or ideas.
+Use 'mezcla' for a general term covering both physical combinations like ingredients or substances, and abstract combinations like ideas or sounds.

 A close-up view of a clear glass bowl where blue, yellow, and red liquids are being mixed together, creating a colorful, swirling mixture.